The Master's and Non-Degree Programs in English Literature

 Applications for the Master's degree are considered for Fall admission only.
 The recipients of admissions offers have, on average, GRE Verbal scores of 166, Quantitative of 151, and Analytical of 5.0.
 An undergraduate GPA over 3.5 is highly desirable.

 All supplemental application materials must be submitted through The Graduate School's application system.
 Please do not send, or have sent, paper copies of any documents.
-If you or your recommenders are having difficulty submitting any component of the application online, and the application system's online help is unable to resolve your problem, please contact the Graduate Program Assistant.
+If you or your recommenders are having difficulty submitting any component of the application online, and the application system's online help is unable to resolve your problem, please contact the Assistant to the Graduate Program.
 Never have any application materials sent directly to The Graduate School or their Office of Admission.

 In all cases, our department's specifics regarding supplemental application materials superseded those listed on The Graduate School's website, as well as any listed in the application itself.